Welcome to Checkr!Read More

-If you're interested in using this option, reach out to our sales team at email@example.com for inquiries.
+If you're interested in using this option, contact the Checkr sales team at email@example.com.

-If you're interested in using this option, see the Checkr API documentation.
-Please contact Checkr Customer Support if you wish to develop custom integrations using our API.
+If you're interested in using this option, refer to the Checkr API documentation.
+Contact Checkr Customer Support if you want to develop custom integrations using our API.

 Checkr Reports API

-The Reports API enables customers to create candidates and reports, without the need to link to a third-party site.
+The Reports API enables customers to create candidates and reports without needing to link to a third-party site.
 Using the API allows you to manage the branding and user experience for the integration to align with your brand standards and user experiences.

 The benefits of the Reports API include: